privacyshore/privacygate-opencart/README.md

 ## Generate API Credentials

-1. Create an API Key <a href="https://commerce.coinbase.com/dashboard/settings"> Coinbase Commerce Dashboard </a> -> API keys -> Create an API key.
+1. Create an API Key <a href="https://dash.privacygate.io/settings"> PrivacyGate Dashboard </a> -> API keys -> Create an API key.
-2. Get the API Secret <a href="https://commerce.coinbase.com/dashboard/settings"> Coinbase Commerce Dashboard </a> -> Show Shared Secrets.
+2. Get the API Secret <a href="https://dash.privacygate.io/settings"> PrivacyGate Dashboard </a> -> Show Shared Secrets.

 ## Enable Module in Opencart Admin

 1. Configure module in Extensions -> Extensions -> Choose the extension type.
 2. Select “Payments” from dropdown.
-3. Scroll down to 'Coinbase Commerce'.
+3. Scroll down to 'PrivacyGate'.
 Note: If extension is not showing "clear the cache"
 4. Payment Method Enabled - Set "Enabled" to activate it.
 5. Generate the API’s using the Sign in or Sign Up Page.
 6. API Key - paste the API key.
 7. API Secret - paste the API secret.
 8. Test Mode – No (By Default).
-9. CALLBACK URL - copy the given link to <a href="https://commerce.coinbase.com/dashboard/settings"> Coinbase Commerce Dashboard </a> -> Webhook subscriptions -> Add an endpoint.
+9. CALLBACK URL - copy the given link to <a href="https://dash.privacygate.io/settings"> PrivacyGate Dashboard </a> -> Webhook subscriptions -> Add an endpoint.
 10. Total – The amount Order must reach before this payment method becomes active.
 11. Order Status - Pending (By default – The status assigned to new orders).
 12. Completed Status – If order Payment received -> Processing state will be assigned to it.